An Amla Facial Scrub for Smaller Pores

 Personally, I don’t think you need it that thick and feel the amount is enough for the size of my face (and we’re probably pretty similar in this department).

 It can be good to leave the scrub on for a little while to do its work.
 Recipes with lemon juice may sting a little bit though.
 Once you’re finished, wash the facial treatment off thoroughly and moisturize.
-I like this active vitamin C moisturizer or cold pressed avocado oil in the evenings.
+I like this new active vitamin C moisturizer or cold pressed avocado oil in the evenings.

 Twice a week with this amla face scrub seems to be a good schedule for clearing out and tightening up your pores and for healthier skin in general.